The Jeep Expeditions Group™ Logo

 The Jeep Expeditions Photo Gallery - CLICK HERE

-Jeep Expeditions is the PREMIERE Jeep exclusive Expedition/Overland type organization of its type in the US.
+Jeep Expeditions is the PREMIERE Jeep Exclusive Expedition/Overland Adventure CLUB Anywhere!

-Jeep Wrangler, Jeep Wrangler Unlimited, Jeep Wagoneer, Jeep Commander, Jeep Grand Cherokee, Jeep Liberty, Jeep Cherokee, Jeep Gladiator, Jeep Scrambler, Jeep CJ, Rubicon, Renegade, Laredo, Overland, SRT-8, HEMI, Rock-Trac, Command-Trac, Selec-Trac, Quadra-Trac, Quadra-Trac II, Quadra-Drive, Quadra-Drive II, SmartBeam, Jeep, the Jeep logo, and the Jeep grille are registered trademarks of Chrysler LLC.
+Jeep Wrangler, Jeep Wrangler Unlimited, Jeep Wagoneer, Jeep Commander, Jeep Grand Cherokee, Jeep Liberty, Jeep Cherokee, Jeep Gladiator, Jeep Scrambler, Jeep CJ, Rubicon, Renegade, Laredo, Overland, SRT-8, HEMI, Rock-Trac, Command-Trac, Selec-Trac, Quadra-Trac, Quadra-Trac II, Quadra-Drive, Quadra-Drive II, SmartBeam, Jeep, the Jeep logo, and the Jeep grille are registered trademarks of FCA US LLC.
 Throughout this web site all the preceding marks & logos are used for identification purposes only.
-JEEPEXPEDITIONS.ORG is an independent web site and is not affiliated with Chrysler LLC.
-Other trademarks used throughout this web site are the property of their respective owners and are used for identification purposes only.
+JEEPEXPEDITIONS.ORG is an independent web site and is not affiliated with FCA US LLC.
+Other trademarks and images used throughout this web site are the property of their respective owners, have no affiliation with Jeep Expeditions and are used for informational and identification purposes only.

-Terms Of Use: You may not hold the owners, operators, members (or any associated parties) of the JEEPEXPEDITIONS.ORG web site liable or financially responsible for any damages including -- but not limited to -- emotional, physical, or financial damages incurred during or after the use of this web site.
+Terms Of Use: You may not hold the owners, operators, members (or any associated parties) of the JEEPEXPEDITIONS.ORG or any other Jeep Expeditions, Inc /Jeep Expeditions Group web sites liable or financially responsible for any damages including -- but not limited to -- emotional, physical, or financial damages incurred during or after the use of this web site.
 Use of this web site constitutes an agreement to these Terms Of Use.